The gonality of complete intersection curves: A generalization of the Noether-Lefschetz theorem

-If the surface of type $(d - e, w_4, \dots, w_n)$ containing $C$ is smooth, then we recover a special case of \cite[Theorem III.2.1]{Lop}.
-Here we will deal with the case when it is possibly singular.
-The assumption that $n \geq 4$ is a convenience---the statement can be extended to $\mathbb{P}^3$ by augmenting Proposition \ref{lem:crucial lemma} below with Lemmas II.3.3' and II.3.3'' of \cite{Lop}.
-Following Lopez's approach, we will restrict our attention to the main technical ingredient (Corollary \ref{cor:picard group of central fiber}) of Theorem \ref{thm:main theorem} and refer to \cite{GH} for the remainder of the argument, which carries through without incident.
+Following Lopez's approach for proving \cite[Theorem II.3.1]{Lop}, we will restrict our attention to the main technical ingredient (Corollary \ref{cor:picard group of central fiber}) of Theorem \ref{thm:main theorem} and refer to \cite{GH3} for the remainder of the argument, which carries through without incident.